Contrast-Security-OSS/docs/content/installation/setup/auth/ConfigureLDAP2.md

 LDAP configuration is performed by the System Administrator and requires creating two groups to be used by Contrast.
 Go to **System Settings > Authentication** to begin configuration in the Authentication Wizard.

->**NOTE:** Switching to LDAP from a different authentication method such as a local database may result in issues if the user ID attribute is inconsistent.
+>**Note:** Switching to LDAP from a different authentication method such as a local database may result in issues if the user ID attribute is inconsistent.

 ## Configuring The Server